In this article

 How Real French’s Immersion Program Works

 At Real French, we organize total immersion programs with one-on-one lessons tailored to each student’s needs.
-Whether you’re a complete beginner or someone looking to refine your skills, our immersion programs are designed to accelerate your learning process through personalized instruction.
+If you’re a complete beginner or someone looking to refine your skills, our immersion programs are designed to accelerate your learning process through 30 hours of personalized instruction per week.

 During a typical immersion week, students have an average of six private lessons per day, covering topics like:

-- Pronunciation: One of the most challenging aspects for non-native speakers is mastering French pronunciation.
+- The 14 Sounds: One of the most challenging aspects for non-native speakers is mastering French pronunciation.
 By focusing on this early, learners avoid developing bad habits and improve their spoken communication skills quickly.

 - Oral comprehension: Understanding spoken French is often one of the most difficult aspects of the language, especially because of fast speech, liaisons, and regional accents.
 By being surrounded by the language and working with native speakers, you train your ear to better recognize and understand spoken French.